HelikarLab/CancerDiscover/README.md

 ```console
 $ git clone https://github.com/akram-mohammed/CancerDiscover.git && cd CancerDiscover
 ```

 ### Dependencies

-Before installing **CancerDiscover**, make sure you have all the necessary software packages installed.
+Before downloading **CancerDiscover**, make sure you have all the necessary software packages installed.
 #### Installing R
 From the command line, enter the following commands below:
 ```
 sudo apt-get update
 sudo apt-get install r-base
 ```

 #### Installing Bioconductor and R packages
 **Run R**

 Once `R` is installed you’ll need to run the commands from within `R`.
 From the commandline enter the following command:
 ```
 R
 ```

 **Install Bioconductor**

 Once R has finished loading, enter the following command:
 ```
 source("http://bioconductor.org/biocLite.R")
 ```

 If there is a updated bioconductor package is available, run the following command:
 ```
 biocLite("BiocUpgrade")
 ```

 **Install Affy R module**

 Enter the following command to install the `Affy` `R` package:
 ```
 biocLite("affy")
 ```

 **Annotation Database Interface**

 You will also need a package called `AnnotationDbi` which can be installed with the command below:
 ```
 biocLite("AnnotationDbi")
 ```